revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

-Integer class in the Java lang package provides different methods for converting strings to integers and vice versa.
-The `parseInt()` method allows you to convert a String into an integer and the `toString()` method allows you to convert an Integer into a String.
+Integer class in the Java lang package provides different methods for converting strings to integers and vice versa.The `parseInt()` method allows you to convert a String into an integer and the `toString()` method allows you to convert an Integer into a String.

  </blockquote>